jianhuizhai/Tools/README.md

 * coulomb_vs_elastic.py is used to compare the coulomb force and elastic interaction force.

 * jogInteraction_isotropic.py is used to calculate elastic interaction energy of jog pair by using isotropic properties.

+* rotation.py is used to rotate atoms along x axis by a specified degree.
+Details information see the code.